uvicore/schematic/README.md

 This repository is used by the uvicore installer tool when creating a new uvicore application/package.

+# Bugs

+During installer a ' in app name causes the app.py config to error.
+Need to trim all invalid characters.

+no vendor in package, just a name, makes wrong dir, it double does the vendor as the package name.  creating ./myapp/myapp still, should be just ./myapp if no vendor

+OR just force the installer to require a vendor.package style Though not sure how it would handle multiple.vendor.name.things

+maybe a note when done stating they have to install their own env

 # Below is JUNK NOTES to remove